-The Department of Disability Services is here to assist you with any barriers you may encounter while you are at Winston-Salem State University student or employee.
-Disability Services works to ensure all WSSU faculty, staff and enrolled students have an equal opportunity to participate in all aspects of collegiate life.
+The Services for Students with Disabilities (SSD) is here to assist you with any barriers you may encounter while you are at Winston-Salem State University.
+Services for Students with Disabilities works to ensure all WSSU faculty, staff and enrolled students have an equal opportunity to participate in all aspects of collegiate life.

 Once a student is deemed to meet ALL criteria and becomes a part of the Department of Disability Services, it is the student's responsibility to contact the office as required on the initial accommodation letter.